-As at 30 June 2023, the carrying amount of investment properties was \$314,374, which represented 10% of total assets.
-These investment properties are stated at their fair value, which is determined using the direct comparison method by independent external valuation experts engaged by management.
-The valuation process requires both management and the independent external valuation experts to exercise judgement and the value derived is dependent on key inputs and adjustments for comparability.
+As at 30 June 2024, the carrying amount of investment properties was \$321,930, which represented 82% of total noncurrent assets and 9% of total assets.
+These investment properties are stated at their fair value, which is determined using the direct comparison method by independent external valuation expert engaged by management.
+The valuation process requires both management and the independent external valuation expert to exercise judgement and the value derived is dependent on key inputs and adjustments for comparability.
 For these reasons, we have determined this to be a key audit matter.